Wouldn’t it be amazing if we all started buying and/or creating our own unique clothing from upcycled clothing and repurposed scraps of fabric?

 Just think how fabulous it would be if we all just refused to buy cheap, boring, clothing made by companies that don’t seem to give a darn about their workers’ safety or well-being?

-For now, I am crafting my pieces individually, one-by-one, in my free time – in between keeping up with my growing family and running my website design and business consulting company.
+For now, I am crafting my pieces individually, one-by-one, in my free time – in between keeping up with my growing family.

-I am gradually building my inventory and joyfully plying my craft as I sit night after night at the end of a busy day, relaxing as I brush the tangles from a discarded doll’s hair or stitch the finishing touches to a custom-made gypsy coat wrought from countless scraps of colorful fabric.
+I am gradually building my inventory and joyfully plying my craft as I sit night after night at the end of a busy day, relaxing as I restyle a vintage wedding gown or stitch the finishing touches to a custom-made coat wrought from countless scraps of colorful fabric.

 I dream of teaching women how to create magical products using upcycled materials, how to create a body of work and maybe even how to start a small business doing something they love while caring for this planet at the same time.
 Oh, the dreams I have!